GCS Fault Tolerance#

 • Worker process creation.

-However, running Ray tasks and actors remain alive and any existing objects will continue to be available.
+However, running Ray tasks and actors remain alive, and any existing objects stay available.

 Setting up Redis#